The Western megadrought is revealing America's 'lost national park'

 Today, Lake Powell and Lake Mead are at about one-third of their total capacity.
 A chalky bathtub ring stains the canyon walls of both, more than 100 feet overhead.

-Federal water officials issued a first-ever water shortage on Mead last summer.
+Federal water officials announced a first-ever water shortage on Lake Mead last summer.
 The announcement was a recognition "that the hydrology that was planned for years ago — but we hoped we would never see — is here," said Bureau of Reclamation Commissioner Camille Touton.

 Recent snowstorms have improved the short-term picture, boosting snowpack levels across much of the West, but they haven't solved the larger imbalance in the region's water portfolio, which is forcing stakeholders up and down the Colorado River to adapt and think in innovative ways.
 California, Nevada and Arizona recently reached an agreement to take less water from the river in an effort to prop up Lake Mead.